Tronchenbiais/vim-backup/NOTES.md

 A decent amount of nvim startup time is spend loading our custom plugin config, maybe it's time to start using the autoload directory.

+# Project specific config

+This seems to be an interesting idea, and gains us some time.

+Points that I am not sure how to address :
+- It becomes clearer that projects want to own tabs, so maybe there should be `t:project` variabe.
+That way, maybe we can have a ProjectGit command that opens a new tab with git for the project that owns the current tab.
+(Is this useful though?)
+- Project that export command should prefix them with the project name, or the generic `Project` prefix (name clashes ?)
+- Projects should be able so open terminal emulators with that project.